ReSurfEMG/learning/fixing_mistakes.md

 #### not_adding

 You just modified a bunch of stuff and you should not have the modifications up on the main repo.
 When you type `git status` you see this and you want to go back.
 No worries, just `git restore <file_name>`

+### You have gotten lost
+#### lost

+You have entered some kind of version control nightmare.
+Git is telling you to do stange things that make no sense to you.
+Stop.
+If you aren't sure what something does, you can go to a different terminal, and type `git help`.
+Follow the instructions.